 Abuse, punctuated by truly idyllic childhood moments, permeated my world from birth until a culminating traumatic event that resulted in the dissolution of my immediate family when I was 13.
-From this moment on I struggled with severe social anxiety, and from this moment on I struggled with C-PTSD (complex post-traumatic stress disorder) and ED-NOS (eating disorder not otherwise specified, restrictive eating disorder/anorexia) until, through a lot of self-work, becoming entirely symptom-free from these disorders after a lifetime of suffering with them.
+Prior to this I struggled with severe social anxiety, and from this moment on I struggled with C-PTSD (complex post-traumatic stress disorder) and ED-NOS (eating disorder not otherwise specified, restrictive eating disorder/anorexia) until, through a lot of self-work, becoming entirely symptom-free from these disorders after a lifetime of suffering with them.

-This was not without hiccups – a hospitalization for my eating disorder and a near-death experience as a result when I was 23, was a response to my grandmother’s cancer diagnosis and taking grief out on my body the year my grandmother lost her life to leukemia, was a wake up call.
+This was not without hiccups.
+A hospitalization for my eating disorder, and a near-death, in and out of consciousness experience when I was 23, was a response to my grandmother’s cancer diagnosis and taking grief out on my body the year she lost her life, was a wake up call for me.

 But in October 2010, at 27, came an ultimatum from those I love and respect most dearly, because my pain and the pain of those around me persisted.
 So I walked into a crisis centre and told them my story.
 In that instant, the trajectory of my narrative changed forever.

-It doesn’t define me but it does define my problem and has empowered me to make previously unimaginable change.
+It doesn’t define me, but it does define my problem, and it has empowered me to make previously unimaginable change.
 Now, in my 30s, I enjoy a daily peace, general contentedness, and relative stability I once relegated to others and believed impossible for myself.